 Splash into spring break!
-This ASE program is thrilled to be discovering service among underwater animals and coastal habitats.
-Volunteer alongside some of the ocean's most interesting and beautiful creatures, while learning ways to preserve the environment.
-Educate yourself about marine biology, while working with the Marine Discovery Center.
+This ASE program is thrilled to work alongside an active community protecting a local lagoon ecosystem.
+Learn ways to preserve the environment while serving with the Marine Discovery Center.

 Protecting our Parks

 Join us on an adventure working in a unique coastal habitat.
 Service will include week-long projects throughout the 562 acres.
-Projects may include rebuilding, painting, carpentry, and much more.
+Projects may include rebuilding, painting, carpentry, and trail maintenance.
 Join in their efforts to prepare for a beautiful season; with a focus on natural history, birding, and bay ecology.

-Spend your spring break giving back to the Earth by volunteering with The Nature Conservancy.
-The Preserve where we will be volunteering is a globally rare maritime forest ecosystem and treasured community resource.
-You will be immersed in important stewardship activities such as: trail maintenance, infrastructure improvements, habitat restoration, fire break preparation, and other preserve management responsibilities.
+Spend your spring break giving back to the earth by volunteering with the Nature Conservancy.
+The preserve where we will be working is a globally rare maritime forest ecosystem and treasured community resource.
+You will be immersed in teamwork oriented stewardship activities such as: trail maintenance, infrastructure improvements, habitat restoration, and other preserve management responsibilities.

 Restoration & Exploration at the Coast

 Come join us as we care for and explore a 66,306-acre wildlife refuge.
 This coastal park, that is part of the National Fish and Wildlife Service, encompasses a few of our crucial barrier islands.
 Our program allows students to be part of the work that goes into preserving wildlife refuges, which play a key role in our environment.